SimonMNaitram/simonnaitramdotcom/content/about/_index.md

 title = "About me"
 +++

 I'm Simon Naitram, Assistant Lecturer at the University of the West Indies and PhD in Economics candidate at the University of Glasgow.
 I'm Barbadian, with a deep love for everything Caribbean.
+My research is mainly in the field of public economics.
 I chose economics because I want to make a real difference to the everyday lives of normal people.

 To begin making a difference, I've started this blog to meet the need for a more public debate on economics, particularly in the Caribbean.
 I'm not just finding new and exciting ways to procrastinate, I promise.